Cambridge District Scout Archive

 Some were collapsible and the parts used for other functions on camp.

 Originally they were called transport carts or transport wagons, as used for a Trek.
 By 1912 ‘the famous Scout trek cart’ was advertised and the name Trek cart had come into popular use.
+In early reports what was later to be described as a hike camp was often described as a Trek camp.
+It is not clear if a Trek cart was necessarily always involved but rucksacks were not standard kit at this time.

 They were used to walk to camp directly from town or from a railway which carried kit and cart to a starting point further afield.
 On camp they were used for collecting wood, water and provisions.
 The detachable parts were used for many roles.
 One advertised itself as being able to sleep six when upturned.